 Whether you use a traditional data room or a proof layer, here is what investors actually need.
 The difference is how you present it.

-Your founding story, but structured.
+Team proof (the category investors weight heaviest): Your founding story, but structured.
 Why this team, why this problem, why now.
 Prior relevant experience with specifics.
 If you have co-founders, explain how you divide responsibilities.
 If you are a solo founder, explain how you compensate.
 Include LinkedIn profiles, not resumes.

-Revenue numbers connected via API, not pasted into a slide.
+Traction proof (live, not screenshots): Revenue numbers connected via API, not pasted into a slide.
 User growth with dates and sources.
 Cohort retention if you have it.
 Even pre-revenue startups can show waitlist signups, LOIs, or pilot commitments with dates attached.
 The goal: an investor should be able to see the data is real without asking you to prove it.

-Skip the $50 billion TAM slide.
+Market proof (bottoms-up, not top-down): Skip the $50 billion TAM slide.
 Show how you calculated your serviceable market from the bottom up.
 Name 10 potential customers.
 Show what they pay for alternatives.
 Investors spend 19% less time on Market Size slides than they did a year ago (DocSend 2024).
 They have seen enough top-down TAM slides to last a lifetime.
 Give them something specific.

-Only 30% of VCs use quantitative financial models during diligence (Gompers et al., 2020).
+Financial proof (assumptions, not projections): Partners rarely open the deep financial model on the first read.
+They want to stress-test the assumptions first.
 Do not spend three weeks building a 5-year model nobody will open.
 Instead, show your unit economics assumptions: CAC, LTV, payback period.
 If pre-revenue, show your burn rate and runway calculation.
-Make the assumptions explicit so investors can stress-test them.
+Make the assumptions explicit so investors can challenge them in the room.

-Break down exactly how the raise will be deployed.
+Use of funds (specific, not vague): Break down exactly how the raise will be deployed.
 Hiring plan with roles and timelines.
 Product milestones tied to spend.
 The number one question investors ask after "how much are you raising" is "how will you spend it."
 Have the answer ready in writing, not just in your head.

-Articles of incorporation, any existing SAFEs or notes, cap table.
+Legal and cap table (standard, but necessary): Articles of incorporation, any existing SAFEs or notes, cap table.
 SAFEs comprised 90% of pre-seed deals in Q1 2025 (Carta 2025).
 Have your instrument terms documented clearly.

 Frequently Asked Questions